-- Monitoring area construction, demolition and land use changes.
-Comparing census data, monitoring counts and other data with forecasts. - The development and maintenance of comprehensive land use plans including plans for other major infrastructure improvements such as sanitary sewer, storm sewer, storm water detention, public water, public parks, and other public facilities and services. - Monitoring changes in land use plans, laws and ordinances regarding their impact on transportation. - Analysis and monitoring of relevant Title VI and Environmental Justice data for the TIP planning process. - Analysis and planning to assure transportation planning recommendations and coordinated services are not discriminatory to minorities (Title VI). - Analysis and planning to assure transportation planning recommendations and coordinated services do not disproportionately impact or neglect persons of lower economic status in the community (Environmental Justice). - Coordinating the Title VI and Environmental Justice assessment data with other planning and economic development efforts and processes. - Preparing and monitoring the Title VI and Environmental Justice assessments and Limited English Proficiency Plan for the MPO. - Preparing necessary information for the MPO participating agencies as requested to meet the needs of each request and in the development of the Metropolitan Transportation Plan and the travel demand model. - Coordination with the Rockford Area Economic Development Council, Growth Dimensions, several of the areas' Chambers of Commerce and other area economic development organizations engaged in visioning and promoting the future of the Rockford metropolitan area. - Municipal and County agencies have the primary land use planning responsibility and authority for the development and maintenance of plans and data within their respective jurisdiction.
-The MPO's role is to review and monitor each of the land use plans to ensure overall coordination with the MPO MTP and TIP planning processes.
-The MPO uses the adopted land use and comprehensive plans in the development of new land use projections for use in the travel demand model. - Using available decennial and ACS 5-year estimates Census data has and will continue to be an integral component of the on-going development and monitoring of the Metropolitan Transportation Plan process and many of the analyses and studies performed. - Using and modifying Illinois Department of Employment Security, Bureau of Labor Statistics and Bureau of

-- Economic Analysis data for the purpose of making employment / economic projections. - Integrating the REMI software programs into the overall MPO transportation planning process while working with the local agencies to foster a more economical transportation improvement connection with capital programming of projects and programs.
-The MPO will continue to work with the Illinois Department of Employment Security as this planning project continues.
-Additional data used for model calibration includes, Moody's Analytics, QCEW 202 Employment Statistics, Woods & Poole Economics Employment by NAICs, local zoning and land-use characteristics and U.S. Census Bureau.
+- Monitor area construction, demolition, and land use - Compare census data, monitoring counts, and other data with forecasts. - Development and maintenance of comprehensive land use plans including plans for other major infrastructure improvements such as sanitary sewer, storm sewer, storm water detention, public water, public parks, and other public facilities and services. - Monitor changes in land use plans, laws, and ordinances regarding their impact on transportation. - Analyze and monitor relevant Title VI and Environmental Justice data for the TIP planning process. - Analyze and assure transportation planning recommendations and coordinated services are not discriminatory to minorities (Title VI) or neglect persons of lower economic status in the community (Environmental Justice). - Coordinate the Title VI and Environmental Justice assessment data with other planning and economic development efforts and processes. - Prepare and monitoring the Title VI and Environmental Justice assessments and Limited English Proficiency Plan for the MPO. - Prepare necessary information for the MPO participating agencies as requested to meet the needs of each request and in the development of the MTP and the TDM. - Coordinate with the Rockford Area Economic Development Council.
+Growth Dimensions, several of the areas' Chambers of Commerce, and other economic development organizations engaged in visioning and promoting the future of the Rockford Metropolitan Area. - Review and monitor local land use plans to ensure overall coordination with the MPO MTP and TIP planning processes.
+The MPO uses the adopted land use and comprehensive plans in the development of new land use projections for use in the travel demand model. - Use available Census data and continue to integrate it into the on-going development and monitoring of the MTP process and many of the analyses and studies - Use and modify Illinois Department of Employment Security, Bureau of Labor Statistics and Bureau of Economic Analysis data for the purpose of making employment and economic projections. - Integrating the REMI software programs into the overall MPO transportation planning process while working with the local agencies to foster a more economical - transportation improvement connection with capital programming of projects and programs.